- Erich Seamon

 - Currently developing R and python based machine learning techniques to explore drought and agricultural commodity insurance loss for the Climate Impacts Research Consortium – http://pnwcirc.org) 5-year effort to examine climate impacts in the Pacific Northwest (funded by the National Oceanic and Atmospheric Administration (NOAA)).
 Code and analysis examples provided on http://erich.io.

-- Currently a Co-Principal Investigator on a soil health feedback systems project funded thru the Socio-Environmental Synthesis Center (http://sesync.org).
+- Currently a collaborator on a soil health feedback systems project funded thru the Socio-Environmental Synthesis Center (http://sesync.org).
 Developing R based structural equation (SEM) modeling and latent profile analysis techniques to examine relationships of cropping practices to soil health.
 Example analysis on http://soilhealthfeedback.org.

 University of Idaho

 Environmental Data Manager, December 2011 – March 2018

 - Implemented ArcGIS Server systems and RESTful interfaces, using python and R, as the Environmental Data Manager for a USDA/NIFA funded $20 million Coordinated Agricultural Project (http://reacchpna.org).
 Example analysis on http://reacchpna.org/data-management

 - Developed GIS based technical systems, including geodatabase design and maintenance, construction of data dashboards and analytical GIS tools (python).
 Constructed and personally maintained on Unix/Linux systems for University of Idaho’s Northwest Knowledge Network (http://northwestknowledge.net).

 - Developed extract/transform/load functions to pull data from a multitude of datasets and databases, as well as construction metadata standards tools for data ingestion into ESRI geoportal software (ISO 19115).
 Used FME as part of this process.